5 things to know about Japan’s World War II surrender

 Countries also mark different dates for political and historical reasons.
 In 2014, China set Sept.
 3 as a newly formalized historical day to annually mark the Victory Day of the Chinese People’s War of Resistance Against Japanese Aggression.
 The country celebrates with a military march.
 The Philippines also observes Sept.
 3, the day in 1945 when Japanese Gen. Tomoyuki Yamashita surrendered in that country.
 Russia, which declared war against Japan on Aug.
 9, took military action against Japan until early September.

-Q: What happened on Aug.
+Q: WHAT HAPPENED ON AUG.
 15, 1945?

 A: At noon on Aug.
 15, days after the U.S. atomic bombings of Hiroshima on Aug.
 6 and Nagasaki on Aug.
 9, Japanese Emperor Hirohito broadcast a surrender message to his people on the radio.
 The broadcast came one day after Japan told the United States and its allies that it was surrendering, and Hirohito and Japanese ministers signed the Imperial Rescript of Surrender.